localstack/localstack-blog.github.io/content/2023-11-27-ten-things-you-need-to-know-about-localstack/index.md

 {{< img-simple src="cloud-emulator-banner.png" alt="cloud emulator">}}

-LocalStack provides a [**high fidelity**](/2022-08-04-parity-explained/) replication of the AWS cloud environment, enabling developers to emulate AWS services in a container on any machine, with remarkable fidelity.
+LocalStack provides a [**high fidelity**](/2022-08-04-parity-explained/) replication of the AWS cloud environment, enabling developers to emulate AWS services in a container on any machine.
 It's an invaluable tool for testing and development, offering realistic and detailed AWS service interactions.
 This makes the developing journey of cloud applications a breeze, allowing for cost-effective and efficient experimentation and integration before deployment to the actual AWS cloud.
 You can check out all the services in detail on our
 [**service coverage**](https://docs.localstack.cloud/references/coverage/) page.